 "Infrastructure Australia regularly assesses business cases for nationally significant projects as part of our role as an independent advisor to governments.
 The assumptions that have been used to justify the benefits in the Cross River Rail business case are well in excess of those we have seen for comparable projects," Mr Davies said.

 "For example, the projected rail patronage growth in the business case is 7 times faster than actual growth in Brisbane over the last decade and 2.5 times that of comparable projects in larger Australian cities."

 Infrastructure Australia has determined that Cross River Rail will remain on the Infrastructure Priority List, however the current proposal cannot be added to the list of projects with an approved business case at this time.

 "We would welcome the opportunity to consider a revised business case from the Queensland Government addressing our concerns about the assumptions and projections used in the business case.
-A revised business case should also quantify potential benefits from land use change and urban renewal expected to result from the proposed project, and potential benefits from better integration of Brisbane's rail and bus networks," Mr Davis said.
+A revised business case should also quantify potential benefits from land use change and urban renewal expected to result from the proposed project, and potential benefits from better integration of Brisbane's rail and bus networks," Mr Davies said.